dhonaobina/Quiz-App/README.md

 # Quiz App | Project2_2023

+Hello, everyone!
+Welcome to my Pinoy quiz app, where you can test your knowledge and learn more about the Philippines!

 A quiz application is a great way to test knowledge, learn new facts, and have fun with others.
 It can be use for work team building, family gathering, study or just for fun.
 It can be modify and enhance this in future.
 It can be modified and improved as per client's request.

 I have developed this quiz app as one of my portfolio projects.
 It demonstrates some of the skills and knowledge that I acquired from the Advanced Front-end course.
 This course has been challenging but rewarding, and I am determined to complete it.
 My goal is to pursue my passion for web development and land my dream job.
 However, I also have to balance my time between studying, working full-time, and raising three children.
 I can only devote my mornings, nights and weekends to learning new things.
 But I believe that with hard work and dedication, nothing is impossible.